corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/cpi.md

 ## Import the Notary Certificate

-If you are using a network with a notary and your CPB has the contract validating notary plugin, you must add a certificate from that notary to the keystore used when creating the CPI.
+If you are using a network with a notary and your CPB will have the contract validating notary plugin, you must add a certificate from that notary to the CPI keystore.

 1. Save the following text into a file named `notary-ca-root.pem`: